PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: PanoFlow: Proposed Framework

-In order to directly infer $360^\circ$ Flow from equirectangular contents, and relieve the stress of the model in long-distance displacement estimation, we introduce a \emph{Cyclic Flow Estimation (CFE)} method.
+In order to directly infer $360^\circ$ cyclic flow from equirectangular contents, and relieve the stress of the model in long-distance displacement estimation, we introduce a \emph{Cyclic Flow Estimation (CFE)} method based on the geometric nature of panoramas.
 The structure of CFE is shown in Fig.~\ref{fig:cyclic_flow_estimation}.
-CFE exploits the cyclicity of the left and right boundaries of equirectangular images, and it is compatible with any optical flow network based on an encoder-decoder structure, \textit{e.g.}, RAFT~\cite{teed2020raft} or CSFlow~\cite{shi2022csflow}.
+CFE exploits the cyclicity of the left and right boundaries of equirectangular images, and it is compatible with any optical flow network based on an encoder-decoder structure, \eg, RAFT~\cite{teed2020raft} or CSFlow~\cite{shi2022csflow}.

-Specifically, we first use a convolutional network as the encoder $e(\cdot)$ to extract features $F_1, F_2 \in \mathbb{R} ^ {C \times H \times W}$ from the input two frames of equirectangular images $I_{1}, I_{2} \in \mathbb{R} ^ {3 \times h \times w}$.
-Then, the features are split along the horizontal centerline into $F_{a1}, F_{b1} \in \mathbb{R} ^ {C \times H \times \frac{W}{2}}$ and $F_{a2}, F_{b2} \in \mathbb{R} ^ {C \times H \times \frac{W}{2}}$, respectively.
+Specifically, we first use a convolutional network as the encoder $e(\cdot)$ to extract features $F_1, F_2 {\in} \mathbb{R} ^ {C \times H \times W}$ from the input two frames of equirectangular images $I_{1}, I_{2} {\in} \mathbb{R} ^ {3 \times h \times w}$.
+Then, the features are split along the horizontal centerline into $F_{a1}, F_{b1} {\in} \mathbb{R} ^ {C \times H \times \frac{W}{2}}$ and $F_{a2}, F_{b2} {\in} \mathbb{R} ^ {C \times H \times \frac{W}{2}}$, respectively.
 We regard the process of feature encoding as rigid, that means, we should obtain exactly the same features for the same image input.
 Therefore, when swapping the left and right regions of the input image, the resulting feature maps should also be approximately left-right swapped.
-Based on the above observations, we can regroup the feature maps as two feature pairs $P_1, P_2 \in \mathbb{R} ^ {2 \times C \times H \times W}$:
+Based on the above observations, we can regroup the feature maps as two feature pairs $P_1, P_2 {\in} \mathbb{R} ^ {2 \times C \times H \times W}$: